COVID Vaccine Q&A with Dr. Zamora

 The Pfizer-BioNtech vaccine has thus far proven to be 95% effective at preventing moderate to severe COVID-19 infection in adults.
 The Moderna vaccine has shown similar results.
 By comparison, the seasonal flu vaccine is generally between 40-60% effective.

 At this time, all we know is that COVID-19 vaccination reduces the severity of COVID-19 infection.
-Even after vaccination, it will remain important to follow routine precautions to help prevent spread of the disease.
+Even after vaccination, it will remain important to follow routine precautions to help prevent the spread of the disease.

 How do I know for sure that the COVID-19 vaccines are safe?